idelchi/wslint/README.md

 > **Warning**
 > This project serves as a learning exercise for Go and its surrounding ecosystem and tooling.
 > Users are advised against using this tool on files that are not under version control.

+## Experimental Features

+Experimental features are disabled by default.
+To enable them, use the `-x` flag.

+Beaware that applying formatting to files that are not under version control may result in data loss, as experimental features are not yet fully tested.

+The current list of experimental features is:

+- **stutters**: Remove stuttering words (e.g., `the the` -> `the`).
+  Current issues: Will not respect case, puncuation, as it will always select the second occurence when fixing.